 These rooms are 9 square meters, with a multipurpose room (lavatory, washbasin, and shower), a refrigerator, a desk, a bed (mattress with undersheet), a chair, a wardrobe, shelves, and a bin.

 There is one kitchen per floor with two sinks, eight hotplates, two microwaves and a breakfast nook.

-2017-2018 fees: 244€ / month (Including the Internet)
+It costs about 250€ / month (Including the Internet)

 In addition